 For Love Beauty and Planet, the company has introduced concentrated formulations that require less product to get the same results.
 Just like the concentrated laundry detergents that let you use a small capful instead of a full one, these new shampoos and conditioners are tiny but mighty.
 “They are designed to provide the same great beauty benefits with half your usual dose,” says Malhotra.
 “These products give a little extra love to the planet because they require less water to make and enable us to use smaller (6.75 oz.), post-consumer recycled bottles with 30% less plastic compared to our 13.5 oz. bottle.”

 Seventh Generation turned its water focus to what happens to products after they go down the drain with its “Zero Waste To Water” initiative.
-“More than 60,000 chemicals are used in products that could go down the drain and yet fewer than 100 are restricted, even if they are toxic and do not biodegrade,” explains Kay Gebhardt, Seventh Generation’s Product Sustainability Manager.
+“More than 60,000 chemicals are used in products that could go down the drain and yet fewer than 100 are restricted, even if they are toxic and do not biodegrade,” explains Kay Gebhardt, Seventh Generation’s senior scientist, sustainability and authenticity.
 “Instead of sticking around and potentially causing harm, the ingredients in our formulas can be broken down harmlessly by microbes in nature—back to simple things like carbon dioxide and water.”

 The Estée Lauder Companies: Alterna-Energy